-In order to comply with UH continuing registration policy, each term of their internship (fall, spring, and summer), students enroll in: a) one credit hour of internship and b) one credit hour of dissertation.
-If students submit their final dissertation before the beginning or before the completion of the three internship terms, they may petition to be exempt from continuing to enroll in dissertation hours during the remaining internship terms and, therefore, enroll in only one credit of internship per term.
+To comply with UH continuing registration policy, each term of their internship (fall, spring, and summer), students enroll in a) one credit hour of internship and b) one credit hour of dissertation.
+If students successfully defend the final dissertation before the beginning or before the completion of the three internship terms, they are exempt from enrolling in dissertation hours during the remaining internship terms and, therefore, must enroll in only one credit of internship per term.